Printed on 4/30/2025

 Focuses on coordinating business meetings and planning successful business events.
 Students will develop the fundamentals skills of meeting and event logistics.

-• Risk Management for Hospitality
+• Hospitality Security

 2Credit